 Skip to main content

-Regex (Regular Expressions) filters are a powerful way to customize your feeds by including or excluding content based on specific patterns.
-Here’s a step-by-step guide to help you effectively use regex filters in RSS.app based on common use cases:
+Regex (Regular Expressions) filters are a way to customize your feeds by including or excluding content based on specific patterns.

 Regex filters allow you to: